voges/gabac/README.md

 The compression and decompression times, the maximum RAM usage, and the compressed file sizes will be logged in the file ``../resources/input_files/one_mebibyte_random.codec_stats``.

 **NOTE**: gabacify is designed to run on pieces of data which sizes lie below 1 GB.
 The entire input file will be read into memory and several buffers will be allocated.
-The estimated RAM usage for compressing a 1 GB file lies between 10 GB and 30 GB.
+The estimated RAM usage for compressing a 1 GB file lies between 2 GB and 4 GB.
+To reduce RAM usage you can tell gabacify to split the input file into blocks of fixed size (using -b [Blocksize in bytes]).
+This can reduce compression performance but can be much more ressource friendly.
+Choose a blocksize divisible by 8 for optimal performance.

 ## Continuous integration